-SCI Judicial Clerkship Practicum
+Supreme Court Institute Judicial Clerkship Practicum (PROJECT-BASED PRACTICUM)

 | 3 credit hours

 PROJECT WORK: Each student will be assigned a case scheduled for argument in the February or March sitting, for which he or she will prepare a “bench memorandum.”
 Prior to the moot court, the student will submit the memorandum to his or her assigned moot “Justice” – a Georgetown Law professor who has volunteered to serve on the moot panel – and will meet with the Justice for a “case conference” to discuss the case in preparation for the moot.
 After attending the moot court, the student will attend the oral argument, read the argument transcript, or listen to the audio recording, and write a post-mortem review describing the ways in which the moot resembled and differed from the argument.

 Prerequisites: Students must complete the required first-year program prior to enrolling in this course (part-time and interdivisional transfer students may enroll prior to completing Criminal Justice, Property, or their first-year elective).

 Students may not concurrently enroll in this practicum course and a clinic (except Street Law) or another practicum course.
 Students may concurrently enroll in this practicum course and an externship.